Shapes

 One type of vertex with 3 edges.

-The cube is also a square prism (see below).
+The cube is also a square prism.

 Regular Octahedron (D8)